 DHA, an omega-3 fatty acid found in seafood, is a critical nutrient for a baby's brain development.
 Research shows that omega-3's could also help prevent preterm birth and postpartum depression in mothers2.
 Since most people don't eat enough seafood, a supplement is probably a good idea during pregnancy.
 You can get prenatal vitamins that contain DHA, or you can take a separate fish oil supplement.

 Choline is a little-known nutrient that is important for early brain development in pregnancy and infancy.
 90% of Americans, including pregnant women, don’t get near enough, and most prenatal vitamins don't contain choline, despite the American Medical Association's recommendation to include it3.
 I try to include eggs (the main dietary source of choline) in my daily routine, but I take a choline supplement just in case.

 Pregnancy has a way of, um, stopping you up, partly due to all that iron in prenatal vitamins.
 A magnesium supplement helps move things along when the prunes just don't cut it.

 Calcium and Vitamin D

-Pregnant or not, I pretty much always take calcium and vitamin D. Together (along with magnesium!), they’re important for bone health.
-But I also take vitamin D for it’s possible effect on depression4.
-Both calcium and vitamin D are important for baby’s development, so getting adequate amounts is important5.
+Pregnant or not, I pretty much always take calcium and vitamin D. Together (along with magnesium!), they're important for bone health.
+But I also take vitamin D for its possible effect on depression4.
+Both calcium and vitamin D are important for the baby's development, so getting adequate amounts is important5.

 I take a daily probiotic all the time to keep me regular and because I'm annoyingly prone to yeast infections.
 So the probiotic continues during pregnancy.